What types of stars end their lives with supernovae?

 • Post category:Space Science

 Supernovae are some of the most powerful and dramatic events in the universe.
 When a star ends its life in a supernova, it releases an incredible amount of energy, briefly outshining entire galaxies.
+Such supernova events is so bright and powerful that it appears as a new star in the night sky when they erupt.

 But what types of stars end their lives in this way?
 Let’s dive into the life of stars, what fuels them, how they explode, and the different types of supernovae.